Home (Morrison novel): Major themes

+Home follows Cee's journey to reaching her own autonomy and becoming an individualized person outside of others' expectations.
+From a young age, Cee is raised with no central mother figure to guide her as her mother was neglectful and her step-grandmother, abusive.
+As a child, her behavior and appearance is scrutinized by her step-grandmother.
+From a young age, Frank takes the role as her protector and oversees most of her life.
+This treatment stifles Cee's growth as a woman outside of being Frank's younger sister.

+As Frank rescues Cee, it is the women of the neighborhood that nurse her back to health.
+They display their feminine sense of community as they share their remedies in healing Cee.
+Miss Ethel breaks the news to her that she is unable to have children due to the experimentation she endured and Cee mourns the loss of a child she will never have.

+The end of the novel sees Cee working against continuing to follow the lead of her older brother.
+She works towards her own independence, seen through her learning and working with the other women in order to learn how to quilt.

 Reception

-Home received mixed, but mostly positive, reviews.
 In a starred review, Publishers Weekly described Morrison's novel as "[b]eautiful, brutal, as is Morrison's perfect prose."
 Writing in The New York Times, Leah Hager Cohen criticized the lack of subtlety in the novel's symbolism, but concluded: "This work's accomplishment lies in its considerable capacity to make us feel that we are each not only resident but co-owner of, and collectively accountable for, this land we call home."
 In a review for The Washington Post, Ron Charles wrote: "This scarily quiet tale packs all the thundering themes Morrison has explored before.
-She’s never been more concise, though, and that restraint demonstrates the full range of her power."
+She's never been more concise, though, and that restraint demonstrates the full range of her power."

 Erich Schwartzel, of the Pittsburgh Post-Gazette, noted flashes of "beautiful, tactile writing", but characterized Home as "an easy narrative that...never finds a resplendence to place it alongside [Morrison's] better, more realized work."